cs161-staff/textbook/principles/principles.md

 attack the system at its weakest point.
 There is no sense putting an expensive high-end deadbolt on a screen door; attackers aren't going to bother trying to pick the lock when they can just rip out the screen and step through.

+## Detect if you can't prevent

+If prevention is stopping an attack from taking place, detection is simply learning that the attack has taken place, and response would be doing something about the attack.
+The idea is that if you cannot prevent the attack from happening, you should at least be able to know that the attack has happened.
+Once you know that the attack has happened, you should find a way to respond, since detection without response is pointless.

+For example, the Federal Information Processing Standard (FIPS) are publicly announced standards developed for use in computer systems by various government contractors.
+Type III devices---the highest level of security in the standard, are intended to be tamper-resistant.
+However, Type III devices are very expensive.
+Type II devices are only required to be tamper-evident, so that if someone tampers with them, this will be visible (e.g., a seal will be visibly broken).
+This means they can be built more cheaply and used in a broader array of applications.

+A _false positive_ is when you detect something when there is nothing there.
+A _false negative_ is when you don't detect something when there is something there.
+False positives and false negatives are usually the real cost of detection since false positives require some type of response (and too many false positives can cause systems to be removed), and false negatives are a failure of detection and can be catastrophic.
+All reasonable detectors will have a non-zero false positive and false negative rate.

+When dealing with response, you should always assume that bad things will happen, and therefore prepare your systems for the worst case outcome.
+You should always plan security in a way that lets you get back to some form of a working state.
+For example, keeping offsite backups of computer systems is a great idea; should your computer and house catch on fire, for example, it should be no big deal since all your data is backed-up in some other location.

+## Defense in depth.

+The key idea of defense in depth is that multiple types of defenses should be layered together so an attacker would have to breach all the defenses to successfully attack a system.

+Take, for example, a castle defending its king.
+The castle has high walls.
+Behind those walls might be a moat, and then another layer of walls.
+Layering multiple simple defensive strategies together can make security stronger.
+However, defense in depth is not foolproof--no amount of walls will stop siege cannons from attacking the castle.
+Also, beware of diminishing returns--if you've already built 100 walls, the 101st wall may not add enough additional protection to justify the cost of building it (securities is economics).

+Another example of defense in depth is through a composition of detectors.
+Say you had two detectors, $$D_1$$ and $$D_2$$, which have false positive rates of $$FP_1$$ and $$FP_2$$ respectively, and false negative rates of
+$$FN_1$$ and $$FN_2$$, respectively.
+One way to use the two detectors would be to have them in parallel, meaning that either detector going off would trigger a response.
+This would increase the false positive rate and decrease the false negative rate.
+On the other hand, we could also have the detectors in series, meaning that both detectors have to alert in order to trigger a response.
+In this case, the false positive rate would decrease while the false negative rate would increase.

 ## Least privilege.